-We will hold the 2021 Annual Meeting of Shareholders of Alpha Pro Tech, Ltd. at 9:30 a.m., local time, on Wednesday, June 9, 2021, at the principal office of the Company, 60 Centurian Drive, Suite 112, Markham, Ontario, Canada L3R 9R2 (the "Annual Meeting").
+We will hold the 2024 Annual Meeting of Shareholders of Alpha Pro Tech, Ltd. at 9:30 a.m., local time, on Wednesday, June 12, 2024, at the Microtel Inn & Suites, 180 Goulding Avenue, Aurora, Ontario, Canada L4G 3Z2, (the "Annual Meeting").
 Details regarding admission to the Annual Meeting and the business to be conducted are more fully described in the accompanying Notice of Annual Meeting of Shareholders and Proxy Statement.